wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

 outdated: false
 replacement_url: ""
 ---
-Today we will build an iOS application using [Flutter](https://flutter.dev/) and utilize Vonage Client SDK to make a call from a mobile application to the phone.
+Today we will build an `iOS` application using [Flutter](https://flutter.dev/) and utilize[Vonage Client SDK](https://developer.nexmo.com/client-sdk/overview) to make a call from a mobile application to the phone using [Vonage conversation API](https://www.vonage.com/communications-apis/conversation/).
 The application will have 3 screens (3 UI states):

 ![UI states: logon, make call, and end call](/content/blog/make-app-to-phone-call-using-ios-and-flutter/ui-states.png)

 ## Prerequisites

-The source code is available on [GitHub](https://github.com/nexmo-community/client-sdk-voice-app-to-phone-flutter).
+The source code for our `Flutter iOS` application is available on [GitHub](https://github.com/nexmo-community/client-sdk-voice-app-to-phone-flutter).

-Before we begin building the application for our iOS device, we'll need to prepare with the following prerequisites:
+Before we begin building the `Flutter` application for the `iOS` device, we'll need to prepare with the following prerequisites:

 * Create a Call Control Object ([NCCO](https://developer.nexmo.com/voice/voice-api/guides/ncco))
-* Install Nexmo CLI
+* Install the `Vonage CLI` (previously `Nexmo CLI`)
-* Setup Vonage application
+* Setup the `Vonage application`
-* Install Flutter SDK
+* Install the `Flutter SDK`
-* Create Flutter project
+* Create the `Flutter` project

 ## Vonage Application

 ### Create An NCCO

-A Call Control Object (NCCO) is a JSON array that we use to control the flow of a Voice API call.
-More information on NCCO can be found [on the Vonage API Developer site](https://developer.nexmo.com/voice/voice-api/ncco-reference).
+A [Call Control Object (NCCO)](https://developer.nexmo.com/voice/voice-api/ncco-reference) is a `JSON` array that we use to control the flow of a `Voice API call`.

-The NCCO needs to be public and accessible by the internet.
-To accomplish this, in this tutorial you'll be using [GitHub Gist](https://gist.github.com/) which provides a convenient way to host the configuration.
+The `NCCO` needs to be public and accessible by the internet.
+To accomplish this, in this tutorial we'll be using [GitHub Gist](https://gist.github.com/) which provides a convenient way to host the configuration.
 Let's add a new gist:

-1. Go to <https://gist.github.com/> (you have to be logged in into Github)
+1. Go to <https://gist.github.com/> (we have to be logged in into Github)
 2. Create a new gist with `ncco.json` as the filename
-3. Copy and paste the following JSON object into the gist:
+3. Copy and paste the following `JSON` object into the gist:

 ```json
 [